dotnsf/bcdev-basickit/README.md

 - `$ node app`

-- API service would run on port 3001
+- API service would run on port 3001 ( by default ).

     - We strongly recommend that you should execute POST /api/adminuser to create admin user before installing application.